fahidRM/transparency-study-with-jacamo/README.md

 ## Getting Started

-- Download the folders `jacamo_files` and `project-libs`from this repository.
+- Download the folders `jacamo` and `project-libs`from this repository.
-- Setup `jacamo` on your computer using the content of the `jacamo_files` folder.
+- Setup `jacamo` on your computer using the content of the `jacamo` folder.
 This can be done by downloading the folder contents and then navigating to the subdirectory `build\libs` and running the file `jacamo-1.0.jar` and clicking on the `save configuration and exit` button.
 - Restart eclipse IDE.
 - Include `stag.jar` and the respective `jason-xxxx-mod.jar` from the `project-libs` directory in your project as dependencies.
 - This codebase was intended to be used along with the transparency tool (see: https://github.com/fahidRM/agent-transparency-tool).